How much does an abortion cost?

+However, access to abortions has been radically trimmed since the Supreme Court overturned Roe v.
+Wade in June, opening the door to state-level restrictions on the procedure.

-Residents of at least 26 states now have no or severely limited legal access to abortion services, as of August 2022.
+As of August 2022, residents of at least 26 states now have no or severely limited legal access to abortion services.
 Those who choose to travel to another state for the medical procedure will have to take on additional costs, while medication abortion (which now accounts for more than half of all abortions) is likely to continue to grow as an option.

 What is an abortion?